Jackington6600/Arcus/index.md

   </tr>
 </table>

-<h3>Shields</h3>
+<h3 id="Shields">Shields</h3>

 A shield takes 1 hand to equip (your off hand), and grants an ability with unlimited uses.
 This ability can be used when you suffer any amount of damage, but only once per turn (does not use a reaction): It is reduced by your STR modifier in damage (minimum 0).
 This damage reduction occurs before any other damage reduction.
 Auto-hit attacks ignore shields.

-<h3>Non-Combat Equipment</h3>
+<h3 id="Non-Combat Equipment">Non-Combat Equipment</h3>

 TODO

-<h2></h2>
+<h2 id=""></h2>

-<h2>Step 8 - Personality and History</h2>
+<h2 id="Step 8 - Personality and History">Step 8 - Personality and History</h2>

 All characters have their strengths and weaknesses, and in role playing both are equally fun.
 The following questions will help you determine your character’s personality - remember that every trait is a sliding scale where your character could be anywhere in between these extremes.
 Are they funny or serious?
 Optimistic or pessimistic?
 Sociable or quiet?
 Honest or deceptive?
 Kind or cruel?
 Passionate or stoic?
 Collaborative or independent?
 Open-minded or stubborn?
 Energetic or calm?
 Spiritual or material?
 Generous or greedy?
 Respectful or rude?
 Forgiving or vengeful?
 Modest or boasting?
 Creative or traditional?

 You can delve further by asking how your character might behave and react in different situations, and asking some more applied personality questions.
 Would your character offer to help someone for free or expect payment?
 If threatened, would your character seek a peaceful outcome or quickly resort to violence?
 Could your character forgive someone for stealing from them, or would they demand vengeance?
 How would your character react to being insulted?
 What type of shop or treasure interests your character?
 Do you have a role model?
 What are your character’s short and long term motives/goals?
 Are there any political or social views that your character strongly agrees or disagrees with?
 Are there any organisations in the world that your character strongly agrees or disagrees with?
 What are your character’s deepest fears?
 What are your character’s greatest values?
 What does your character do for fun?

 Questions to ask about your character’s history - also see the Skills and Traits section (step 5).
 Where is your character from?
 What is their family like - what have they done and where are they now?
 What major events have occurred during your character’s life so far?
 What have they done in response and how has it moulded your character into who they are now?
 How has that affected their motives?
 What secrets do they have?
 How did your character gain the attributes and class that they are now?
 Does your character have few or many friends?
 Are any of those friends notable, if so what are they like?
 What kind of people do you trust and mistrust?
 Does your character have any hobbies?

-<h2>Step 9 - Appearance </h2>
+<h2 id="Step 9 - Appearance ">Step 9 - Appearance </h2>

 TODO

-<h2></h2>

-<h2>Step 10 - Levelling Up</h2>
+<h2 id="Step 10 - Levelling Up">Step 10 - Levelling Up</h2>

 Note: All information here is previously stated in the relevant sections.
 This section exists to consolidate the information for the player when they level up.

-<h3>Level Up Progression Table</h3>
+<h3 id="Level Up Progression Table">Level Up Progression Table</h3>

 <table>
   <tr>